-The apportionment of benefit in such a methodology report is based on accepted practices for the fair and equitable apportionment of special benefits in accordance with applicable laws and the procedure for the imposition, levy and collection of non ad valorem special assessments as set forth in the District Act and in conformity with State Laws applicable to such assessments.
+The apportionment of special benefit in such a methodology report is based on accepted practices in accordance with applicable laws and the procedure for the imposition, levy and collection of non ad valorem special assessments as set forth in the District Act and in conformity with State Laws applicable to such assessments.

-The standard assessment analysis utilizes an allocation based upon the benefit that a property receives from each separate component of the District's O&M activities.
-The Fiscal Year 2016 General Fund Budget is financial and administrative in nature so the assessments should be based equally and ratably on an equivalent number of residential units assigned to the property.
-Each Equivalent Residential Unit (ERU) is one (1) Single Family Home and there are no other uses in the District.
+The standard assessment analysis utilizes an apportionment based upon the benefit that a property receives from each separate component of the District's O&M activities.
+The Fiscal Year 2021 General Fund Budget is financial and administrative in nature so the special benefits should be based equally and ratably on and peculiar to the assessable lands of the District on an equal acre basis, and consistent with the District's Adopted Master and Supplemental Assessment Reports prepared by the District's Financial Advisor (Fishkind & Associates, Inc.)